Zearin/cucumber/content/cucumber/hooks.md

 end
 ```

-## Running a Before hook only once
+## Running a `Before` Hook only once

-If you have a hook you only want to run once, use a global variable:
+If you have a Hook you only want to run once, use a global variable:

 ```ruby
 Before do